Our service requires that you provide correctly sized and formatted artwork.

-Our service requires that you provide correctly sized and formatted artwork.
-We do not resize artwork to match mockups as part of our service.
-Below you will find information about size, resolution, file format, and tips on preparing your artwork.
-Incorrectly formatted artwork may result in delays in order processing.
+Use the tabs below to find information about size, resolution, file format, and tips on preparing your artwork.
+We recommend ordering sample shirts to test your image quality.
+Incorrectly formatted artwork may result in your order being placed on hold and cause delays in order processing.

-Print File Types
+Print File Types:

 All apparel and posters are printed in the CMYK color profile.
 When setting up your file make sure it is in CMYK rather than RGB.
 The reason for this is that a CMYK printer is not able to print all the colors in the RGB color space.
 All phone cases are printed in RGB.